kmati/friedjuju/src/vdom/README.md

 * [https://github.com/Matt-Esch/virtual-dom](https://github.com/Matt-Esch/virtual-dom)
 * The vdom used in ReactJS

-The reason why I decided to make one for [../json-to-markup](j2m) is that it was easier to bind a custom vdom to the [../json-to-markup/Element.js](Element) and [../json-to-markup/Attr.js](Attr) objects that are used in j2m.
+The reason why I decided to make one for [j2m](../json-to-markup) is that it was easier to bind a custom vdom to the [Element](../json-to-markup/Element.js) and [Attr](../json-to-markup/Attr.js) objects that are used in j2m.

-# How To Use j2m and the vdom within the Browser
+# How to use j2m and the vdom within the Browser

 Whereas you can in fact use the vdom off the browser (see the later section entitled: "How to Use j2m and the vdom In node.js") this section pertains to use within the browser.